History Summer School

 Plenary lectures and evening talks

 Each year, eminent historians from the University of Cambridge and beyond are invited to contribute plenary lectures related to a chosen theme.
-The theme of this year’s morning plenary lectures is Defining Moments.
-Collectively, the speakers will explore a range of historical events chosen from various periods and different parts of the world.
-These lectures are intended to extend your historical knowledge into areas not covered by the special subject courses, and to develop your understanding of the causes, nature and consequences of a series of crucially significant episodes.
+The theme of this year’s morning plenary lectures is International Relations.
+Collectively, the lecturers will examine how nations have interacted in both war and peace, drawing on a wide range of historical examples chosen from various periods and different parts of the world.
+They will explore the nature of such relationships and how and why they have often proved so problematic.

 Accommodation is available for participants who want to stay in a Cambridge College.
 Please see the accommodation options available for this programme.